mmycin/zigport/docs/CONTRIBUTING.md

-# Contributing to RustPort
+# Contributing to zigport

-Thank you for your interest in contributing to RustPort!
+Thank you for your interest in contributing to zigport!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct